OpenCEHardware/PDD_S2_2024/README.md

          - /path/to/directory_2
          - /path/to/directory_n
    ```
+   Note: For .svh files the key `specific_files` is not functional yet.
+   For now, use `load_all_from` to include all files within a directory.

 ### 4. **simulator**
    - Specify the simulator to use for testing.
 Options: `'verilator'` or `'questa'`.